jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

     $mock = new MockHandler();

-    // Return a mocked result.
+    // Return a mocked result
     $mock->append(new Result(['foo' => 'bar']));

-    // You can provide a function to invoke.
-Here we throw a mock exception.
+    // You can provide a function to invoke; here we throw a mock exception
     $mock->append(function (CommandInterface $cmd, RequestInterface $req) {
         return new AwsException('Mock exception', $cmd);
     });

-    // Create a client with the mock handler.
+    // Create a client with the mock handler
     $client = new DynamoDbClient([
         'region'  => 'us-west-2',
         'version' => 'latest',